-In Windows, CrashPlan relies on the system user's read/write permissions to access your files.
-However, there are some files or directories the system user may not have permissions to access.
-Alternatively, your organization's systems administrator may have removed the system user from the permissions list.
+In the default Windows installation (installing the Code42 app for everyone on the device), Code42 relies on the read/write permissions of the Windows system account to access your files.
+However, there are some files or folders the system user may not have permission to access.
+Alternatively, your organization's systems administrator may have removed the system account from the permissions list.

-If you need to back up these files or directories, then follow this tutorial to re-add the system user to the permissions list.
+If you need to back up these files or directories, follow this tutorial to re-add the system account to their permissions lists.

-- The system user on Windows computers has admin-level access to most files, but by default can not be logged in to like a normal user.
-This means that CrashPlan can use the system user to access sensitive files that are typically inaccessible to a logged-in user.
+- The Windows system account is used by services and processes within Windows to log on internally.
+This account has administrator-level access to most files.
+This means that Code42 can use the Windows system account to access and back up system files that are typically inaccessible to a logged-in user.

-- The system user is on most Windows computers by default.
+- The system account is on most Windows computers by default.

-- Right-click the file or directory that needs the SYSTEM user added and select Properties
+- From Windows Explorer, right-click the file or directory that needs the SYSTEM account added and select Properties.

-After you update your permissions, you can tell CrashPlan to verify your file selection "now" and re-scan to back up the files.
+After you update your permissions, you can tell the Code42 app to scan your backup set for file changes to start back up the files.